isomerpages/nlb-biblioasia/_holding-area/S Rajaratnam: The Lion's Roar.md

 <div style="background-color: #fff6ba; padding: 20px; margin: 20px; text-align:left; font-size:100%">
 <img src="/images/Vol%2020%20Issue%203/Rajaratnam/rajaratnam_book.png">
 <br>
-<i>S. Rajaratnam: The Authorised Biography, Volume Two: The Lion’s Roar</i> is written by Irene Ng and published by the Institute of Southeast Asian Studies (2024).
-The book is available for reference at the Lee Kong Chian Reference Library and for loan at selected public libraries (call nos.: RSING xx and SING xx).
+<a href="https://eservice.nlb.gov.sg/redir/itemdetails?bid=300059306"><i>S. Rajaratnam: The Authorised Biography, Volume Two: The Lion’s Roar</i></a> is written by Irene Ng and published by the Institute of Southeast Asian Studies (2024).
+The book is available for reference at the Lee Kong Chian Reference Library and for loan at selected public libraries (call nos.: RSING 327.59570092 NG and SING 327.59570092 NG).
 Irene Ng asserts the moral right to be identified as the author of this work.
 <br></div>

 <div style="background-color: white;">